bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    prefer to use the code block to assign values by using a loop statement.

-.. |img-output-tab-0| image:: /_images/process-elements/button-filter-visibility.png
-.. |img-output-tab-1| image:: /_images/process-elements/button-filter-inscription.png
+.. |search-button| image:: /_images/ui-icons/search.svg
+  :width: 2em
-.. |img-output-tab-2| image:: /_images/process-elements/button-filter-expand-collapse.png
+.. |filter-button| image:: /_images/ui-icons/rule.svg
+  :width: 2em

 .. _process-element-tab-code: